mhthies/smarthomeconnect/docs/datatypes.rst

       value = shc.conversion.from_json(json.loads(serialized_value), shc.datatypes.RangeFloat1)

-The two converters natively support simple builtin types, Enums and NamedTuples by default, as well as any derived types from these (e.g. for :ref:`Newtypes <datatypes.newtype>`).
+The two converters natively support simple builtin types, Enums and NamedTuples by default, as well as any derived types from these (e.g. for :ref:`semantic derived types <datatypes.semantic_derivation>`).
 To add support for further types, :func:`shc.conversion.register_json_conversion` can be used to register the required converter functions.